Maya1248/C-Scripts/mapping_quicksort_time_complexity/src/C/README.md

 - "list.txt" is temporary and changes rapidly per each iteration
 - All the files exist as a result of the shell command:
 ./generate_data 1 10000 y

+- Note: some file errors might corrupt the list.txt, ignore it.